 (Wondering about radler?
 Radler is the German word for cyclist, or the English word for “delicious beverage”.
 Okay, that’s a lie.
 Radler does mean “cyclist”, but it is actually only one specific kind of delicious beverage – a fifty-fifty blend of beer and lemonade or lemon soda.
 If you’ve ever had a shandy, it’s the same thing, but more German.
 I’ve been told it goes by the “cyclist” moniker because it’s perfect for hydrating after a long bike ride.)

-Lonely Planet Germany – The Best Berlin Travel Guide for Trips Across Germany
+Lonely Planet Germany – The Best Berlin Guide Book for Trips Across Germany